-CORNERSTONE OBJECTIVE TACTICS Principles HQL NSB HE AW KESPONSIBLE LIKELY DEPARTMENT PARTNERS V LIKELY PARTNERS TIMELINE Goal 7- Transportation & Circulation ы 7.1- Develop a long range transportation plan.
+OBJECTIVE TACTICS (CORNEI PRINC E RESPONSIBLE DEPARTMENT LIKELY TIMELINE HQL NSB HE AW DEPARTMENT PARTNERS Goal 7- Transportation & Circulation 7.1- Develop a long range transportation plan and incorporate its projects into the Capital Facilities Plan.
 7.1-1- Consider the feasibility and benefits of establishing one-way couplets on 1st and 2nd Streets.
 7.1-2- Consider the feasibility and benefits of using roundabouts at intersections throughout the city.
 7.1-3- Develop improvement plans for existing rights-of-way.
 7.1-4- Consider traffic calming measures such as narrow streets.
 7.1-5- Minimize traffic congestion and facilitate the safe, efficient movement of people and commodities through the design of the transportation system.
-Public Works BNSF, County Short- Term 7.2- Establish and manage the transportation system in a manner which contributes to community appearance and livability, recognizes and respects the characteristics of natural features, and minimizes the effects on abutting land uses.
-Public Works Ongoing 7.3- Develop a transportation system that provides all citizens with transportation choices and alternatives 7.3-1- Support establishment of a regional transit system.
-7.3-2- Support provision of safe and convenient transit stops. چې (1) Public Works BNSF, County Mid- Range 7.4- Develop a plan for safe and convenient alternate forms of transportation, such as bikeways, walkways, and pathways.
+6 Public Works BNSF, County Short- Term 7.2- Establish and manage the transportation system in a manner which contributes to community appearance and livability, recognizes and respects the characteristics of natural features, and minimizes the effects on abutting land uses.
+7.2-1- Establish a city-wide inventory of surveys for rights-of-way.
+7.2-2- Ensure rights-of-way are surveyed prior to undertaking major construction projects.
+6 Public Works Ongoing 7.3- Develop a transportation system that provides all citizens with transportation choices and alternatives.
+7.3-1- Support establishment of a regional transit system.
+7.3-2- Support provision of safe and convenient transit stops.
+Public Works BNSF, County Mid-Range 7.4- Develop a plan for safe and convenient alternate forms of transportation, such as bikeways, walkways, and pathways and incorporate its projects into the Capital Facilities Plan.
 7.4-1- Consider separating pedestrian, bicycle, and auto traffic.
 7.4-2- Provide safe and accessible pedestrian crossings throughout the city.
-Public Works Chamber, County, SBA Mid- Range 7.5- Periodically review and revise standards for public and private roads.
-Public Works SBA Mid- Range
+Public Works Chamber, County, SDA Ongoing 7.5- Periodically review and revise standards for public and private roads.
+9 Public Works SBA Mid-Range